 Business Sales Are Confidential

 Unlike real estate transactions, business sales are confidential in nature.
-This means that the actual identity of the business is kept confidential from the public, and all prospective buyers of the business must complete a Non-Disclosure Agreement (NDA) and financially qualify themselves prior to obtaining the confidential information about the business (including the identity of the business and the identity of the seller).
+This means that the actual identity of the business is kept confidential from the public, and all prospective buyers of the business must complete a Non-Disclosure Agreement (NDA) and financially qualify themselves prior to obtaining the confidential information about the business (including the identity of the business).
 By agreeing to the terms of the NDA, the buyer agrees not to contact the seller directly without the express permission of the business broker and the seller.

 - As a general rule of thumb, it is never wise for a buyer and a seller of a business to directly communicate without the presence of the business broker until the deal is ‘under contract.’